Humbugs/Humbugs.github.io/_products/new-berry-fruits-with-a-liquid-centre.md

 height: 0
 depth: 0
 weight: 0
-meta_description: New Berry Fruits With A Liquid Centre only £4.29.
+meta_description: 'New Berry Fruits With A Liquid Centre only Ãº4.29.
 Traditional sweets and more at Humbugs Confectionery Store.
-Specialists in satisfying your sweet tooth!
+Specialists in satisfying your sweet tooth!'
 brand:
 type: [Jelly, Wrapped]
 flavour: ['Mixed Fruit']